ogbigboss/how-i-got-my-netflix-show-cancelled/README.md

 > Javier: The police asked me questions.
 When this happened, I was at home watching TV with my kid.
 The security code they used for the alarm-- it's the master code-- my code...
 It looks bad.
 >
 > Michael: Yeah, that looks pretty bad.

+> Michael Narrating: Powerful people don't like being pushed around.
+You can never quite predict what they're going to do... or have their washed-out Special Forces security guys do.